fenago/data-science/lab_guides/Lab_12.md

 Caption: Sum of Quantity per Country, StockCode, and Invoice\_Date

-We have generated a new DataFrame with the total quantity of items sold per country, item ID, and date.
-We can see the item with `StockCode 15036` was quite popular on `2011-05-17` in `Australia` -- there were `600` sold items.
-On the other hand, only `6` items of `Stockcode`
-`20665` were sold on `2011-03-24`
-in `Australia`.

 We can now merge this additional information back into the original DataFrame.
 But before that, there is an additional data transformation